 Hazard reduction burn in South East Forest National Park

-The NSW National Parks and Wildlife Service (NPWS) are conducting 2 hazard reduction burns in South East Forest National Park, 29 April.
+The NSW National Parks and Wildlife Service (NPWS) is planning a hazard reduction burn in South East Forest National Park from Sunday 12 March, weather permitting.

-"The burns aim to reduce naturally accumulated fuel loads to help protect park neighbours and important assets by limiting the spread of wildfire.
+This 17-hectare burn aims to reduce naturally accumulated fuel loads in the reserve to protect park neighbours and important assets.

-All burns across New South Wales will continue to be coordinated with the Rural Fire Service to ensure the impact on the community, including from smoke, are assessed at a regional level.
+All burns around the state will continue being coordinated with the NSW Rural Fire Service (RFS) to ensure the impact on the community is assessed at a regional level.

 People with known health conditions can sign up to receive air quality reports, forecasts and alerts via email or SMS from the Department of Planning and Environment.